PawseySC/singularity-containers/_episodes/05-build-deffile.md

 ### What is a def file?

 A *definition file*, or *def file*, is a recipe to build a container image with Singularity.
 It is basically a collection of the standard shell commands you would use to build your software through prompt; in addition, it contains Singularity-specific header lines that handle the build process.
 We will discuss these below with an example.
 Although there is no mandatory naming convention for def files, they are often characterised by the suffix `.def`.

 ### *Sudo* privileges with Singularity

 Singularity does not allow for privileges escalation.
 In other words, if you are a standard user and you run `singularity`, any command inside the container will be run with the privileges of the standard user, *i.e.* without admin powers.
 If you try and `sudo` from inside the container you will get an error.
 On the other hand, if your user can run with *sudo*, and if you then decide to run Singularity as `sudo singularity`, then you will run any command from inside the container with admin powers.
-This design is what makes Singularity safe to run on HPC: users without admin rights are unable to escalate their privileges from inside the containers.
+This design contributes to making Singularity safe to run on HPC: users without admin rights are unable to escalate their privileges from inside the containers.

 However, when building a container image you might need to install software using commands that require admin rights, *e.g.* `apt get` in Ubuntu/Debian or `yum` in Centos.
 To achieve this, you need to run `sudo singularity build`, implying that you need to carry out your build in a machine where you DO have admin rights.
+Ruling out HPC systems, suitable platforms to build container images can be your laptop, an office workstation, or a virtual machine on the cloud.

 ### Building a basic container

 Singularity can build container images in different formats.
 Let's focus on the Singularity Image Format, *i.e.* the one typically adopted to ship production-ready containers.
 This example is adapted from this well crafted [Singularity Tutorial](https://github.com/ArangoGutierrez/Singularity-tutorial).

 Let us cd into the appropriate directory:

 ```
-$ cd $TUTO/demos/06_lolcow
+$ cd $TUTO/demos/lolcow
 ```
 {: .bash}